chinmaybandapalli/chinmaybandapalli.github.io/_pages/bio.md

 When searching for colleges, I priortized colleges that had strong hands-on engineering programs because I wanted to work with as much circuitry hardware as possible.
 I was fortunate enough to get accepted into Georgia Tech, a college I knew would help me explore circuits, electronics, and semiconductor engineering.

+Outside of academics, I still enjoy keeping up with computer hardware, both new and vintage.
+I am also big on building keyboards, and I have made at least a dozen for peers in the past 5 years.
+My other hobbies include watching and playing basketball and cooking (still a novice!).

 Education
 ====
 At Georgia Tech, I am pursing a Bachelor's in Electrical Engineering with threads in [Circuit Technology](https://ece.gatech.edu/circuit-technology-thread) and [Electronic Devices](https://ece.gatech.edu/electronic-optoelectronic-devices-thread).
 The combination of these threads are exactly what I am looking to do in the future as both play into semiconductor devices, chip making, and circuit analysis.
 My projected graduation date is May 2027.